daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Step 5: Clean and Format Time and Operator Data

-In this step, we will clean the time-related data by replacing incorrect or missing values, standardizing time formats, and combining date and time columns into a single datetime column.
+In this step, we will clean the time-related data by replacing incorrect or missing values, standardizing time formats, and combining date and time columns into a single column.
 Additionally, we will also standardize operator names to avoid inconsistencies such as different capitalizations.

-The code below deos exactly that.
-Copy and paste it in a new cell and run it
+The code below does exactly that.
+Copy and paste it into a new cell and run it

 ```bash
 #cleaning up